Sami Frashëri: Life

-Sami Frashëri was born in 1850 in the village of Frashër in the Vilayet of Janina, Ottoman Empire (modern Albania) to a distinguished Muslim Albanian family of Bektashi religious affiliations.
+Sami Frashëri was born in 1850 in the village of Frashër in the Ioannina Eyalet, Ottoman Empire (modern Albania) to a distinguished Muslim Albanian family of Bektashi religious affiliations.
 Sami, alongside his brothers Naim Frashëri, Abdyl Frashëri and 5 other siblings were the children of Halit Bey (1797–1859) and their paternal family traditions held that they were descendants of timar holders that hailed from the Berat region before coming to live in Frashër.
 Halit belonged to the Dakollari branch of the Frashëri family.
 They were descendants of Ajaz Bey from Gramsh who in 1650–60 was given the command of Frashër.
 Ajaz Bey's grandfather, Hamza Bey had lost his lands in Tomorrica in 1570 when he rebelled and was exiled but the family's fortunes changed with the rise of Köprülü Mehmed Pasha who intervened on their behalf and they were pardoned.
-While their mother Emine Hanım (1814–1861) was descended from Imrahor Ilyas Bey, a distinguished 15th century Ottoman Albanian commander from the Korçë area (Panarit).
+Their mother Emine Hanım (1814–1861) was descended from Imrahor Ilyas Bey, a distinguished 15th-century Ottoman Albanian commander from the Korçë area (Panarit).

 Sami began his studies at the Bektashi tekke in Frashër.
 Halit Bey and Emine died in 1859 and 1861 respectively.
 His older brother Abdul became head of the household and moved the whole family to Yanina.
 There Sami attended the Greek language Zosimea high school.
 During that time he came in touch with western philosophy and studied Latin, ancient and modern Greek, French and Italian.
 He also attended a local Muslim school and learned through lessons from teachers Turkish, Arabic, and Persian.
 Frashëri was a bright student and finished an eight-year schooling program by graduating at the end of seven years.
 His reflections of the Zosimea later in life was that it was "the perfect high school".
 Having received a broad education in a diverse socio-cultural and religious environment at the Zosimea and through private tutors, he gained the linguistic tools to emotionally and intellectually travel between cultures during his lifetime.